eateshk/eateshk.github.io/test-one/content/post/es_cluster_from_binary.md

 ---
-title = "Elastic Search Cluster Setup from Binary" date = "2018-11-26"
+title: "Elastic Search Cluster Setup"
+date: "2018-11-26"
-Xdescription = "On Ubuntu on Azure"
+description: "From Binary on an Ubuntu VM on Azure"
 ---

 # Preparation